 You’ll find a link in your confirmation email to cancel your reservation.
-When you do, those spaces will be released for others.
-If something comes up and you can’t attend the in-person service you reserved a spot for, please take the time to cancel in order to open up those spots for someone else.
+If something comes up and you can’t attend the in-person service you reserved spots for, please take the time to cancel in order to open up those spots for someone else.

 We hope that you’ll continue to worship with us from the safety of your home.
 Our teams are committed to continue to create engaging experiences for those joining us online.

 We invite you to continue to give online at thecrossing.church/give.
 We have also installed receptacles in each building for those who’d prefer to drop their gift there.
-As for communion, we will be holding special online communion experiences during the week.
-Watch for more info in Newsflash emails.
-If you don’t already receive those weekly emails from us, text NEWSFLASH to 48099 to sign up.
+We will be holding communion during our services using pre-sealed elements.
+For those joining us from home, we’ll encouraging you to use whatever you might have on-hand to participate with us.

 Our facilities team has done an exceptional job preparing to reopen our buildings and will continue to do so in the weeks and months ahead.
 Everything from installing foot-pulls on restroom doors to rearranging furniture in the lobbies conducive to social distancing.
 We will also be cleaning seats with hospital grade disinfectant after each service.
 And, high-touch surfaces and restrooms will be disinfected before, during and after services.
 For your convenience, hand sanitizer will be readily available.

 In addition, we’ve introduced new policies and safety checks for all of our staff and volunteers to ensure they don’t enter our buildings if they are experiencing Covid-like symptoms or if they have recently been in close contact with anyone who may have the virus.

 For details we've implemented for KidsCrossing, see KidsCrossing Safety Protocols.